All Episodes

 And that has backfired yesterday on Meet the Depressed.

-Tom Dashell and James Harmon spent the entire show proclaiming that Bush broke the law with the program, but each of them repeatedly said they support the program and they don't want to stop the program.
+Tom Daschel and James Harmon spent the entire show proclaiming that Bush broke the law with the program, but each of them repeatedly said they support the program and they don't want to stop the program.

 They're all for the program.

-Here's our little montage.
+Here's a little montage.

 I think we should be listening.